The SAM Model: A Revolutionary Approach to Instructional Design

 Iterative Development Phase

-- Alpha, beta, and gold versions: The SAM model uses a tiered approach to development, starting with an alpha version (an early draft), moving to a beta version (a more polished product), and finally to a gold version (the final product).
+Alpha, beta, and gold versions: The SAM model uses a tiered approach to development, with studies confirming the creation of alpha, beta, and gold versions.
+This begins with an alpha version (an early draft), moves to a beta version (a more polished product), and culminates in a gold version (the final product).
 Each version is tested and refined based on feedback.

 Benefits of using the SAM model in instructional design

-Because the SAM model is designed to accommodate change, it's highly adaptable to new information, shifting priorities, and evolving project requirements.
+Flexibility and adaptability: Designed to accommodate change, making it highly responsive to new information and evolving project requirements.

 Implementing the SAM model: Best practices for instructional designers